Suggested links

 What is the treatment for meth mouth?

 The most common treatment for meth mouth is dental care.
-Teeth beyond saving will be extracted, and teeth worth saving will receive fillings or crowns.
+Your dentist will extract any teeth beyond saving and repair viable teeth with fillings or crowns.
 For those who can afford significant dental work, dentures or implants are options for missing teeth.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.